 STEP 2: APPLY FOR THE PHARMACY TECHNICIAN LICENSE

 Once you have verified your eligibility with the board to apply for the Illinois Pharmacy Technician License, the next step is to register and schedule the exam.
-In the state of Illinois, both the ExCPT and the PTCB exams are approved by the board.
+Illinois board approves both ExCPT and PTCB exams.

 In the state of Illinois, you can apply for the Pharmacy Technician License Exam on the official website.
 There are various ways to apply for the exam.
 Let’s discuss those ways in detail.